Orano Med and Lemer Pax: a partnership built to last

 A consortium committed to demonstrating the benefits of Lead-212 for cancer treatment, and launching production on an industrial scale.

-AREVA Med, the medical subsidiary of the AREVA Group, has developed a new procedure which makes it possible to extract Lead-212 (212Pb), a rare metal used in alpha therapy.
-AREVA Med continues to make major scientific advances with the support of the CGI (General Investment Consortium).
+Orano Med, the medical subsidiary of the Areva Group, has developed a new procedure which makes it possible to extract Lead-212 (212Pb), a rare metal used in alpha therapy.
+Orano Med continues to make major scientific advances with the support of the CGI (General Investment Consortium).

-The aim is to facilitate the clinical trial and commercial development phases for new targeted therapies using Lead-212, discovered and developed by AREVA Med.
+The aim is to facilitate the clinical trial and commercial development phases for new targeted therapies using Lead-212, discovered and developed by Orano Med.